 Have a look at a map beforehand by clicking here.
 In particular, look at the legend.
 The colours are not what you will be used to.
 You will see that most of the map is light yellow – rough open land – so you can run on it but it can be hard going.
 There are some patches of yellow – open land – but not much.
 And there are some patches of white and green – white is runnable forest, whilst green is fairly unpenetrable – best to stay out of the latter!
 Can you spot where the windmill is?

 Make sure you recognise the symbols for areas not to enter and not to cross.

 You must cover your torso and legs.
 So no shorts.
 Running tights are good, or you could just wear old trousers.

-It’s muddy in Penn Wood, so you will need trail shoes – or wellies if you are planning on walking round.
+Some of the paths are quite muddy, so you will need trail shoes – or wellies if you are planning on walking round.

 What to bring